 - Lay out the rest of the cabbage rolls.
 Top with the rest of the pepper strands and cube remaining butter.

 - Bring ketchup to a slight boil in a skillet.
 Add the sour cream, heavy whipping cream, salt, pepper and mix vigorously.
-Add water and broth, mix and let simmer about 30 seconds.
+Add broth, mix and let simmer about 30 seconds.

 - Once sauce COOLS, pour over the cabbage rolls.